lichaozhy/tjucs-airank-2025/document/benchmark/73de273a-7d38-40c0-b869-2b2e6156c897/README.md

 ## Introduction

 ![alt text](assets/1-1.png)

 EB-Navigation is the navigation-focused benchmark within EmbodiedBench, designed to evaluate the low-level perception, grounding, and action prediction capabilities of Multimodal Large Language Models (MLLMs).
 It is built on AI2-THOR environments with tasks derived from the VLN-CE (Vision-and-Language Navigation in Continuous Environments) protocol, but restructured to use step-wise high-level commands.

 Each task gives the agent:

-An initial location in a 3D room
+1. An initial location in a 3D room

-An instruction in natural language (e.g., "go to the microwave")
+2. An instruction in natural language (e.g., "go to the microwave")

-Egocentric RGB image observations
+3. Egocentric RGB image observations

-A set of possible movement actions (e.g., move forward, turn left, turn right, stop)
+4. A set of possible movement actions (e.g., move forward, turn left, turn right, stop)

 The agent must reach the correct goal location within a limited number of steps by interpreting visual scenes and language.
 ## Benchmark characteristics
 EB-Navigation focuses on short-horizon, visually grounded action prediction.
 Key characteristics include:

-Low-Level Control: The agent directly selects motion actions such as moving and turning, unlike symbolic planning in EB-ALFRED.
+- **Low-Level Control**: The agent directly selects motion actions such as moving and turning, unlike symbolic planning in EB-ALFRED.

-Fine-Grained Visual Perception: Success depends on accurate visual recognition, spatial reasoning, and continuous localization.
+- **Fine-Grained Visual Perception**: Success depends on accurate visual recognition, spatial reasoning, and continuous localization.

-Natural Language Commands: Tasks are grounded in simple, goal-directed instructions like "go to the sink" or "move to the red couch".
+- **Natural Language Commands**: Tasks are grounded in simple, goal-directed instructions like "go to the sink" or "move to the red couch".

-Strict Success Criteria: The agent must stop within a fixed spatial radius (1.0m) of the goal to be marked successful.
+- **Strict Success Criteria**: The agent must stop within a fixed spatial radius (1.0m) of the goal to be marked successful.

-Hard Negative Sampling: Distractor objects of the same type are intentionally placed to test precise object localization.
+- **Hard Negative Sampling**: Distractor objects of the same type are intentionally placed to test precise object localization.

-Limited Step Budget: Agents are allowed a maximum of 10–15 environment steps per episode.
+- **Limited Step Budget**: Agents are allowed a maximum of 10–15 environment steps per episode.

 ## Data Statistics
 300 tasks sampled from VLN-CE room layouts using AI2-THOR.

-Instruction types include navigation to furniture, appliances, and containers (e.g., microwave, cabinet, sofa).
+- **Instruction types**: navigation to furniture, appliances, and containers (e.g., sofa, microwave, cabinet).

-Action space: 4 discrete actions — move forward, turn left, turn right, stop.
+- **Action space**: 4 discrete actions — move forward, turn left, turn right, stop.

-Observation: Egocentric RGB images (no depth or segmentation).
+- **Observation**: Egocentric RGB images (no depth or segmentation).

-Success radius: 1.0 meter.
+- **Success radius**: 1.0 meter.

-Step limit: 10–15 steps per episode depending on difficulty.
+- **Step limit**: 10–15 steps per episode depending on difficulty.
 ## Evaluation
 EB-Navigation was used to evaluate the same set of 24 MLLMs (8 proprietary + 16 open-source) under identical conditions (image resolution = 500×500, temperature = 0, greedy decoding).

-Highlights:
+### Highlights:

-GPT-4o achieved the best performance with over 80% success rate.
+- GPT-4o achieved the best performance with over 80% success rate.

-Claude-3.7-Sonnet also performed strongly with ~78%.
+- Claude-3.7-Sonnet also performed strongly with ~78%.

-Open-source models trailed significantly, with top OSS model InternVL3-78B around 55% success.
+- Open-source models trailed significantly, with top OSS model InternVL3-78B around 55% success.

-Vision-only ablations showed significant performance drops, indicating strong reliance on visual input.
+- Vision-only ablations showed significant performance drops, indicating strong reliance on visual input.

-Insights:
+### Insights:

-Unlike EB-ALFRED, performance here depends heavily on fine-grained visual grounding.
+- Unlike EB-ALFRED, performance here depends heavily on fine-grained visual grounding.

-Most failure cases are due to visual misidentification or orientation errors, not reasoning or planning.
+- Most failure cases are due to visual misidentification or orientation errors, not reasoning or planning.

-Models that perform well here tend to have better vision encoders and object localization capacity.
+- Models that perform well here tend to have better vision encoders and object localization capacity.

 ## Citation